Have you been wondering how to deal with resentment towards your partner? If so, you’re not alone.

 So what do you need, to redress the balance?

-Don’t get stuck thinking “it’s alright for you”, focusing on what your partner is or isn’t doing or getting.
+Often one or both partners get stuck, thinking “it’s alright for you”, focusing on what their partner is or isn’t doing or getting.

 When you shift the focus to what YOU want and need – and practice gratitude for what you have – everything looks different.